Brendanmebson/Frontend-version-control-task-Kamsiyochukwu/README.md

-# Frontend-version-control-task-Kamsiyochukwu
-Task 4 of FlexiSAF Deliverables
+# A demo project for mastering version control workflows as part of the FutureInterns frontend cohort.